Missing Home: Plot

 The family are able to partake in the Batak Thanksgiving party together, and the next day, Mak Domu is forced to rest due to a fever; Pak Domu uses this as an opportunity to scold his children for not following his wishes.
 The children, knowing that there might be no end to the situation, decide to return to their respective careers anyway.
 Pak Domu starts an argument that angers the children and Mak Domu, who, angry at his patriarchal ideology, inadvertently reveals that the divorce situation was fake the entire time.
-Sarma, who overheard their conversation about staging the divorce before the three children came home, breaks down in tears and explains about how she was always pressured to follow the family's orders.
-Mak Domu, now wanting a real divorce, leaves to her mother's house with Sarma, while Domu and Gabe return to their normal lives, leaving Sahat at the house.
+Sarma, who overheard their conversation about staging the divorce before the three children came home, breaks down in tears and explains about how she was always pressured to follow Pak Domu's orders, resulting in her abandoning her dreams.
+Mak Domu, now wanting a real divorce, leaves to her mother's house with Sarma, while Domu and Gabe return to their normal lives and Sahat opts to stay at the house.

 Pak Domu meets with his mother and explains that he inherited his parenting style from his dad.
 His mother tells him that every family has a different parenting style and urges to accept the family's differences.
-After briefly meeting with Mak Domo, Pak Domo visits the children's workplaces.
-He learns that Domu's wife is able to understand Batak culture, Gabe's co-stars are understanding, and Pak Pomo explains that Sahat is a respected person in the village where he resides.
-Remembering Mak Domo's wishes, Pak Domo reunites the family at her mother's house, and, promising to return to their house together once more, eats lunch with the rest of his family.
+After briefly meeting with Mak Domu, Pak Domu visits the children's workplaces.
+He learns that Domu's wife is interested in Batak culture and Sahat is a respected person in the village he resides in, while also appearing on Gabe's show and expressing acceptance of his job.
+Remembering Mak Domu's wishes, Pak Domu reunites the family at her mother's house, and, promising to return to their house together once more, eats lunch with the rest of his family.